martin68/python-property-manager/README.rst

 - An easy way to quickly invalidate all cached properties of an object.

 - An easy way to change the semantics of custom properties, e.g. what if the user wants a writable cached property?
-With `property-manager` it is trivial to define new property variants by combining existing semantics:
+With `property-manager3` it is trivial to define new property variants by combining existing semantics:

   .. code-block:: python

-     from property_manager import cached_property
+     from property_manager3 import cached_property

      class WritableCachedPropertyDemo(object):